simonyaj2006/hr-dashboard-project/README.md

-# hr-dashboard-project
+# HR Analytics Tableau Project

 Welcome to the **HR Analytics Tableau Project** repository!
 This project demonstrates how to build a complete end-to-end HR analytics solution, from raw HR data pre-processing to the creation of interactive Tableau dashboards.
-Designed  as a portfolio project, it reflects industry practices in  data analytics, visualization, and business intelligence.
+Designed  as a portfolio project, it reflects industry practices in  **data analytics**, **visualization**, and **business intelligence**.

 ---